awsdocs/aws-doc-sdk-examples/workflows/s3_conditional_requests/SPECIFICATION.md

 ```
 - Amazon S3 objects created in the scenario:
-  - Three test files in the source bucket, using a name prefix provided by the user.
+  - One test file in the source bucket.

 Example: